donphi/dodo/docs/database/contact-form-email-setup.md

 2. Verify that all environment variables are correctly set
 3. Ensure your SMTP provider allows sending from your Edge Function (some providers may block unfamiliar IP addresses)
 4. For Gmail, you may need to use an App Password instead of your regular password
+5. For Office 365, you may need to use specific TLS settings and an app password
-5. Some email providers may block emails sent from Supabase Edge Functions due to security policies
+6. Some email providers may block emails sent from Supabase Edge Functions due to security policies

 #### Form Submission Shows Success But No Data is Saved

-The form is designed to show a success message immediately for better user experience, even before the actual submission is complete.
+The form is now designed to show a success message only after both the database insertion and email sending have been attempted.
 If data isn't being saved:

 1. Check browser console for errors
 2. Verify that the Supabase project URL and API key are correct
 3. Check that the table structure matches what the form is trying to insert
+4. Verify that the RLS policies allow the current user to insert data

 ## Security Considerations